-So if you are wondering what to do in Sydney – I’ve got you.
+So if you are wondering what to do for 5 days in Sydney – I’ve got you.
 If you have even less time, this 2 day itinerary is a good one.

 In fact, it was so hard to choose what things to see in Sydney, that I ended up adding a long list of bonus suggestions for things to do in Sydney at the end – just in case you do end up spending a month or more there.

-So, without further ado, here is my Ultimate Itinerary for 5 days in Sydney to help you plan your Sydney trip.
+So, without further ado, here is my ultimate five days in Sydney Itinerary to help you plan your Sydney trip.

 The Ultimate Sydney Itinerary: 5 Days

-Day One will get your familiar with the city centre and the surrounds, and some of the more well-known Sydney tourist attractions.
+Day one will get you familiar with the city center and the surroundings, and some of the more well-known Sydney tourist attractions.

-Start the first day of your Sydney Itinerary in the lovely city suburb of Paddington, firstly grabbing breakfast at Paddington Market if you are visiting on a Saturday, otherwise try Ampersand – a Cafe/Bookstore with great coffee, or Micky’s – a cosy diner with a large array of breakfast choices.
+Start the first day of your Sydney Itinerary in the lovely city suburb of Paddington, firstly grabbing breakfast at Paddington Markets if you are visiting on a Saturday, otherwise try Ampersand – a cafe/bookstore with great coffee.

 After freshening up back at your hotel, head down to The Rocks Sydney – the oldest European settlement in Australia – which is full of historic sandstone and brick buildings and small laneways where you can get pleasantly lost.